-On-Prem usually benefit bigger companies who need to be in control of their data to greater extent and that can afford the hardware investment that’s essential.
+On-Prem usually benefits bigger companies who need to be in control of their data to a greater extent and that can afford the hardware investment that’s essential.
 Another scenario where On-Prem is beneficial is if there is a need for greater configuration and deployment.
-But for smaller and medium sized businesses, Office 365 is probably a better solution in terms of cost.
-It should be noted that even if O365 is cheaper (especially when it comes to initial cost), it might get more expensive overtime when new licenses needs to be added.
+But for smaller and medium-sized businesses, Office 365 is probably a better solution in terms of cost.
+It should be noted that even if O365 is cheaper (especially when it comes to initial cost), it might get more expensive over time when new licenses need to be added.

-To be fair, most organizations choose Office 365 instead of Exchange On-Prem due to simplicity.
-Office 365 have many advantages, but with that being said it doesn’t mean that On-Prem is bad.
+To be fair, most organizations choose Office 365 instead of Exchange On-Prem due to its simplicity.
+Office 365 has many advantages, but with that being said it doesn’t mean that On-Prem is bad.

-We couldn't help but mention G-Suite here as well.
-G-Suite is the main competitor to Microsoft and therefore a big player in the calendar system arena.
-As Office 365, G-suite is a subscription-based service for where the different Google programs as Drive, Docs and Gmail are included.
+We couldn't help but mention Google Workspace here as well.
+Workspace is the main competitor to Microsoft and therefore a big player in the calendar system arena.
+Like Office 365, Google Workspace is a subscription-based service for where the different Google programs as Drive, Docs, and Gmail are included.